FORMER

 Weld Hall

-The Weld hall organ began as a Wurlitzer organ from 1925, installed in the Rialto Theater in Buffalo, New York.
+The Weld Hall organ began as a Wurlitzer organ built in 1925 and installed in the Rialto Theater in Buffalo, New York.
 The organ shifted around from church to church until it was purchased by the RRTOS in 1980 by then President Lance Johnson for $500.

 This came to fruition after Lance and Dave Knudtson were asked to play silent films on a piano at Weld Hall (Minnesota State University Moorhead) for teaching film students about the silent film era.
-After a bit, Lance asked then head film instructor Ted Larson if he wanted an organ to be installed in weld.
+After a bit, Lance asked then head film instructor (& RRTOS member) Ted Larson if he wanted an organ to be installed in Weld.
 Permission was granted and the instrument was set to be installed.

-Since the original pipework was lost over the history of the instrument Lance, owner of the Johnson Organ Company, produced several ranks of pipes and took out other ranks from other instruments totaling 7 ranks of pipes alongside the console from the Wurlitzer.
+Since the original pipework was lost over the history of the instrument, Lance, owner of the Johnson Organ Company, procured several ranks of pipes from various sources and instruments totaling 6 ranks of pipes, which were hooked up to the Wurlitzer console purchased from New York.
+Some of the procured ranks may have come from the 3/9 church Wurlitzer that RRTOS had purchased in 1979.

-Lance also produced a glockenspiel assembly and found a 1920s era Aeolian home organ Chrysaglott.
-All of that added up to a two manual 6 rank instrument that was installed in weld hall in 1981 with a formal dedication in 1982.
+Lance also procured a glockenspiel assembly and a 1920s-era Aeolian home organ Chrysaglott.
+All of that added up to a 2-manual, 6-rank instrument that was installed in weld hall in 1981 with a formal dedication being held in 1982.

-Weld Hall itself was built in 1915 and is the oldest building on the Minnesota State University Moorhead campus built to replicate a typical theater of the time with a balcony and all.
-After a renovation the balcony was removed and sits as it is today.
-It was not built with an organ and the first organ was installed in 1981.
+Weld Hall itself was built in 1915 and is currently the oldest extant building on the Minnesota State University Moorhead campus.
+It was built to replicate a typical theater of the time with a balcony and all.
+After a renovation in the 1990s the balcony was removed and turned into office space.

-On June 14, 1982 a new annual series was produced by the RRTOS, the “Summer Cinema Series.”
-This series consisted of silent films played in Weld Hall narrated on the organ by Lance Johnson and Dave Knudtson.
-This series continued all the way through 2018 and ended with the death of Dave that year.
+On June 14, 1982 a new annual series was introduced by the RRTOS, the “Summer Cinema Series.”
+This series consisted of silent films shown in Weld Hall and scored on the organ by Lance Johnson and Dave Knudtson.
+This series continued for several decades until 2018 and ended with the death of Dave that year.
+A tribute was held for Dave at Weld that summer and was the last public event RRTOS held at the Hall that featured the organ.

 Other than The Summer Cinema series the organ was used by the film department to teach students about the silent film era and film music and its history with the organ playing a big role in the teaching.
-It was also used for Halloween silent films in October playing movies like Phantom of the Opera, Valentine's Day movies, and for chapter meetings where such people as "The Incomparable" Hildegarde Kraus, Lance Johnson, Dave Knudtson, Lloyd Collins, Ryan Hardy, and Alex Swanson played the instrument.
-In fact, Alex regularly practiced on the instrument in between classes while he was attending MSUM from 2014-2018.
+It was also used for Halloween silent films in October playing movies like Phantom of the Opera, Valentine's Day movies, and for chapter meetings where such people as "The Incomparable" Hildegarde Kraus, Lance Johnson, Dave Knudtson, Lloyd Collins, Tyler Engberg, Steve Eneboe, Lorraine (Nelson) Jossund, Ryan Hardy, and Alex Swanson played the instrument.
+In fact, Alex regularly practiced on the instrument in between classes while he was attending MSUM from 2014-2018 and served as RRTOS president at that time.

 In 1995 Lance led an expansion including a complete revoicing of the instrument, alongside adding a third manual (keyboard) and solid-state relay.
-The last main improvement being a redo of the tremulant system.
+The last main improvement was a redo of the tremulant system.
 He also added 3 ranks of pipes.
-With all of this the instrument was at its final size.
+With all of this the instrument was at its final size; a 3/9, housed in two chambers--Main and Solo.

-In 2000 after the passing of Ted Larson the organ was renamed to the “Ted M. Larson Theatre Pipe Organ” and rededicated on July 15, 2002.
+In 2000 after the passing of Ted Larson the organ was rededicated as the “Ted M. Larson Theatre Pipe Organ” on July 15, 2002.
 About 10 years later, the Fargo Theatre Wurlitzer's 1926 Concert Flute was added to the Weld Hall Organ as the Fargo Theatre Organ was undergoing a major expansion.

 The main chamber housed the Violin, Violin Celeste, Diaphonic Diapason, Tuba Horn, Concert Flute, and the Chrysaglott.
 The solo chamber housed the Vox Humana, Trumpet, and Tibia Clausa alongside the toy counter (assembly with drums, cymbals, and other rhythmic percussion), the Glockenspiel, and the English Post Horn.